ebarriosc1/SpotifyRecommender/README.md

 App to create a playlist of a user defined number of songs to their spotify profile by analyzing a favorite playlist of their choice.
 Idea is to recommend new inputs/sounds to listeners who listen to a particular playlist too frequently.

 ### Spotipy
-Please follow Spotipy instructions on how to create a Username and Client to attempt and run this code.
+<b>Please follow Spotipy instructions on how to create a Username and Client to attempt and run this code.</b>
 [Spotipy](https://spotipy.readthedocs.io/en/master/)